Exclusive to Vedic Management Centre by U. Mahesh Prabhu

 Brahmacharya, or abstention from sex is a very important part of Sannyasa.
 Most “modern thinkers” look down upon celibacy.
 Because they cannot live without sex – they assume no one can!
 Many modern gurus have come to downplay or ridicule celibacy, calling it “optional”.
 They usually don’t give importance to Sannyasa either.
 Driven by a desire for fame, publicity, accolades and adoration – they may resort to Adharmic conduct and fall into the trap of the Arishadvargas.
 Because of this, we see gurus fighting with each other to gain more disciples and ending up with more problems than ordinary people.

-A true Sannyasi does not takes pride in his celibacy nor does market it as a commodity.
+A true Sannyasi does not take pride in his celibacy nor does market it as a commodity.
 Sex is always a personal choice – including choosing to have it or not.
 So be aware of those who speak too much about celibacy in public.

-A true Sannyasi is one who choses to seek the truth always.
-Truth is not just fact.
+A true Sannyasi is one who chooses to seek the truth always.
+Truth is not just a fact.
 It’s beyond.
 It’s something that liberates us from pain and delivers us to bliss.
 It’s not something merely to read, recite, worship, or adore.
 It’s to know and, then, to realize.
 Some might even know this Truth outwardly yet fail to benefit from it inwardly.
 It’s one thing to know, another thing to understand and completely different to be able to apply.
 Sannyas, therefore, is a path of living this Truth, full of bliss.

-The true Sannyasis living in bliss don’t try to gain favour from or hurt others.
+The true Sannyasis living in bliss don’t try to gain favor from or hurt others.
 Gaining favor from or hurting others – emotionally or physically – are forms of Kukarma or negative Karma.
-These stems from the six detrimental qualities – Arishadvargas.
+These stem from the six detrimental qualities – Arishadvargas.
 Even when criticized by others a Sannyasi not angered or feel insulted.
 A true Sanyasi is the one who desires to attain the state of Stithaprajna – where the mind has neither attraction nor repulsion, where only bliss prevails.